Peer Mentorship Program

 A group of preteens created an online gallery of visual art to raise awareness of the proper use and disposal of face masks.
 Local young people were invited to submit electronic images that follow the Fraser Health guidelines and submission rules (by April 30 with a consent form).

-The Peer Mentorship Program incorporates Equitas Community Action Projects and is funded by the BC Government.
+The Peer Mentorship Program incorporates Equitas Community Action Projects and was funded by the BC Government.

 Follow City of Surrey on Social Media